iamfarhad/smart-algorithm/README.md

 The time complexity is T(N).

-The Space complexity is O(N) for a recursive series.
+The Space complexity is O(N) for a iterative series.

 ### Recursive Algorithm